-- (a) children under seven years of age; - (b) employees and agents of the person responsible for the business, establishment or office within an area designated for them and not for public access, or within or behind a physical barrier; subject to such guidelines made by the Ministry of Health; and - (c) those circumstances provided for in guidelines made by the Ministry of Health. - (5) For the purposes of sub-regulation (1), the circumstances in which a person has a reasonable excuse include those where- - (a) the person cannot put on, wear or remove a face mask, face shield or face covering- - (i) because of any medical, physical or mental illness or impairment, or disability which inhibits their ability to wear a face mask, face shield or face covering; or - (ii) without severe distress; - (b) the person is travelling with, or providing assistance to, another person and such other person relies on lip reading to communicate with the first person; - (c) the person removes his or her face mask, face shield or face covering to avoid harm or injury, or the risk of harm or injury, to himself or others; - (d) the person is travelling to avoid injury, or to escape a risk of harm, and does not have a face mask, face shield or face covering with him or her; - (e) if it is reasonably necessary for the person to eat or drink, the person removes his or her face mask, face shield or face covering to eat or drink; - (f) the person has to remove his or her face mask, face shield or face covering to take medication; - (g) a request is made of that person to remove his or her face mask, face shield or face covering temporarily for security and identification purposes if necessary for the purpose of receiving services; or
+(a) children under seven years of age;

+- Regulations - (b) an employee or agent of the person responsible for the business, establishment or office within an area designated for the employee or agent and not for public access, or within or behind a physical - or agent and not for public access, or within or behind a physical barrier, if there is no other person in the area and subject to such guidelines made by the Ministry of Health; and - (c) those circumstances provided for in guidelines made by the Ministry of Health. - (6) For the purposes of sub-regulations (1) and (2), the circumstances in which a person has a reasonable excuse include those where- - (a) the person cannot put on, wear or remove a face mask, face shield or face covering- - (i) because of any medical, physical or mental illness or impairment, or disability which inhibits their ability to wear a face mask, face shield or face covering; or - (ii) without severe distress; - (b) the person is travelling with, or providing assistance to, another person and such other person relies on lip-reading to communicate with the first person; - (c) the person removes his or her face mask, face shield or face covering to avoid harm or injury, or the risk of harm or injury, to himself or others; - (d) the person is travelling to avoid injury, or to escape a risk of harm, and does not have a face mask, face shield or face covering with him or her; - (e) if it is reasonably necessary for the person to eat or drink, the person removes his or her face mask, face shield or face covering to eat or drink; - (f) the person has to remove his or her face mask, face shield or face covering to take medication;

-- (h) the circumstances provided for in guidelines issued by the Ministry of Health. - (6) Subject to the exemptions in sub-regulation (4) (b), an employee shall wear a face mask, face shield or face covering when working in an enclosed public space. - (7) Sub-regulation (1) does not apply to a person on a beach or public park, if he or she maintains physical distancing of no less than six feet (6ft.) to any person outside of his or her household.
+- (g) a request is made of that person to remove his or her face mask, face shield or face covering temporarily for security and identification purposes if necessary for the purpose of receiving services; or - (h) the circumstances provided for in guidelines issued by the Ministry of Health - (7) Subject to the exemptions in sub-regulation (5) (b), an employee shall wear a face mask, face shield or face covering when working in an enclosed public space. - (8) Sub-regulation (1) does not apply to a person on a beach or public park, if he or she maintains physical distancing of no less than six feet (6ft.) to any person outside of his or her household.